In this guide

 What happens if a panel member cannot continue to sit?Back to top

-Sometimes a panel member becomes unavailable or no longer eligible5 to sit on our panel during the course of a hearing.
+Sometimes a panel member becomes unavailable or no longer eligible6 to sit on our panel during the course of a hearing.

-If this happens, rather than start the hearing again, we are able to substitute a new panel member for the person who is no longer able to sit.6 The panel will still need to be made up of the same kinds of members identified above.
+If this happens, rather than start the hearing again, we are able to substitute a new panel member for the person who is no longer able to sit.7 The panel will still need to be made up of the same types of members identified above.

 When we decide that substituting a new panel member is the best way to proceed, we will explain to the nurse, midwife or nursing associate, in advance of the hearing continuing with the new panel member, why we think it is in the interests of justice to do this.